timfemey/timfemey/README.md

 - :telescope: I’m a Software Engineer currently looking for opportunities to evolve their career contributing to frontend and backend for building web applications.

-- :seedling: Starting to learn Data Engineering and Analysis.
+- :seedling: I want to learn Rust.

 - :zap: In my free time, I read tech articles and watch anime